ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ### concatMap

 It blocks new events from going through the source sequence unless the inner observable completes.
-It is particularly useful for database writing operations or animating/moving an element
+It is particularly useful for database writing operations or animating/moving an element where it's important to complete one action before starting another.

 ```ts
 source$